-Donating appreciated securities, such as stock or mutual funds, to Henry Mayo Newhall Memorial Foundation is a tax-wise approach to benefit health care in our community.
+Donating appreciated securities, such as stock or mutual funds, to Henry Mayo Newhall Hospital Foundation is a tax-wise approach to benefit health care in our community.
 Here are some of the potential benefits:

 - Avoid paying capital gains tax.